vinayaksinghmokhashi/Group8-Shop_Till_You_Want/README.md

 #### • User can browse online shops, compare prices and order merchandise sitting at home on their PC.
 #### • To achieve this we used Java Full Stack to develop an ecommerce like our existing system SHOP FOR HOME.
 #### • We used angular for developing the frontend part and java spring boot for backend and to store the data we used postgreSQL.
+###  • We have also used MojoAuth for Implementing Authentication through mail service (OTP/ Link).
 ![images (1)](https://user-images.githubusercontent.com/98843684/216047627-2626b0a6-54a0-42fc-8801-c3692e8526eb.jpg)

 ### Flow Diagram